Wang Qiang (tennis): Career

 Wang achieved her first big WTA Tour win at the 2013 Malaysian Open where, after qualifying, she beat top seed and world No. 10, Caroline Wozniacki in the first round.

-She made her Grand Slam main-draw debut at the 2014 US Open from the qualifying tournament, and defeated Paula Kania from Poland in the first round by 6–2, 6–0, before losing to Australian Casey Dellaqua in the second round.
+She made her major main-draw debut at the 2014 US Open from the qualifying tournament, and defeated Paula Kania from Poland in the first round 6–2, 6–0, before losing to Australian Casey Dellacqua in the second round.

-In 2016, Wang's best results came at the Grand Slam tournaments, reaching the second round of the Australian Open, French Open, and US Open.
-She also competed in singles at the 2016 Summer Olympics, but lost in the first round to two-time Grand Slam winner Svetlana Kuznetsova.
+In 2016, Wang's best results came at the major tournaments, reaching the second round of the Australian Open, French Open, and US Open.
+She also competed in singles at the 2016 Summer Olympics, but lost in the first round to two-time major champion Svetlana Kuznetsova.

-In 2017, Wang reached her first quarterfinal at a Premier-level tournament, winning three straight set matches in Dubai (a Premier 5 tournament) before losing to Anastasija Sevastova.
-She finished the year ranked inside the top 50 for the first time, at No. 45 in the world.
+In 2017, Wang reached her first quarterfinal at a Premier-level tournament, winning three straight set matches in Dubai, (a Premier 5 tournament) before losing to Anastasija Sevastova.
+She finished the year ranked inside the top 50 for the first time, at No. 45.